utking/directory_snapshot/README.md

 # directory_snapshot

-Script traversing a directory and writing its content into a 'dir.lst' file.
-Using recursion, creates a dir.lst file in a specified directory and each subdirectory in it.
+Script traversing a directory and writing its content into a listing file.
+Using recursion, creates a listing file in a specified directory and each subdirectory in it.

 ## Requirements